Azrights Terms of Business

 Instructions of third parties or introductions to other professionals

 It may become necessary for us to instruct third parties to act on your behalf.
 We may instruct the third party directly, ask you to sign a power of attorney to engage them directly or introduce you so you may enter into a direct agreement with the third party.
 In any event, we will not be liable for any acts or omissions of third parties.
 We endeavour to select competent and diligent third parties but are unable to guarantee any particular outcome.

-Any complaint should be directed to Shireen Smith in the first instance, together with full details.
+If you have a complaint please direct it to Shireen Smith in the first instance, together with full details.
 We take complaints very seriously and will provide a copy of our complaints procedure to you on request.
 Where possible, we will attempt to resolve your complaint between ourselves.
 We will acknowledge a complaint within five working days and explain how it will be handled.
 We may invite you to a meeting so you may voice your concerns directly.
-If our initial review and response does not lead to a satisfactory resolution of the problem then we shall refer your complaint to Ruth Gladwin, an independent solicitor.

 This agreement shall be governed by English law and the English courts shall have exclusive jurisdiction to resolve any disputes arising under it.
 It is not intended that our terms of engagement with you shall be enforceable by a third party under the Contracts (Rights of Third Parties) Act 1999 or otherwise.

 If we need to contact you or give you any notices in writing, we will do so by sending an email to the email address you provided when you became a client or accessed one of our Programs or Products unless you notify us use a different one.
 If you need to communicate with us email [email protected]